makrai/notes/belinkov17-nmt-morph.md

     * morphologically-rich (Luong+ 2010) or
     * related language pairs (Durrani+ 2010; Nakov and Tiedemann, 2012)
   * In neural MT, such units are
-    * obtained in a pre-processing step—e.g. by
+    * obtained in a pre-processing step—eg by
       * byte-pair encoding (Sennrich+ 2016) or
       * the word-piece model (Wu+ 2016)— or
     * learned during training using a character-based convolutional/recurrent